staten-island-tech/design-scaffold-project-choice-looks-worse-than-my-figma/src/md/two.md

 Step 5: Sit alone at the lunch table.
 It's not that you have no friends, it's that they don't deserve to be in your presence

-Step 6: Pull the plug on your grandpa and invest his chemo treatment into the S&M 500
+Step 6: Pull the plug on your grandpa and invest his chemo treatment into the S&P 500

 Step 7: Eat babies